postbellum/miller-index-3D/README.md

 # Miller 3D - 🇮🇹

 Interactive 3D visualizer for crystallographic planes defined by Miller indices `(h k l)` inside a cubic unit cell.
+All in italian.

 The application renders the exact intersection between a crystallographic plane and the unit cube `[0,1]³`, including planes with zero or negative Miller indices.